sychan/kb_sdk_docs/source/tutorial/implement.rst

 Run ``make`` and ``kb-sdk test`` again to make sure everything works.

-In your ``ui/narrative/methods/filter_contigs_max/spec.json`` file, add entries for this output data:
+In your ``ui/narrative/methods/filter_contigs_max/spec.json`` file, if not there already, add entries for this output data:

 .. code::